Optimize strategy, marketing & monetization.

 In the process of developing award-winning academic research, breakthrough applications and standard-setting systems, the founders were frequently asked to explain what factors impacted viewer engagement, satisfaction and video consumption.
 In 2006, realizing that there was no existing way for publishers to get those answers and use them to optimize the experience for their viewers, they decided to tackle what they believed was a critical missing piece: real-time data and intelligence about the experience and engagement of every viewer that could be used to optimize all aspects of streaming video delivery.

 They started with three core tenants: every streaming session matters, each person’s viewing experience is different and real-time actionable insights are essential.
 There were a few false starts along the way, including an initial focus on developing actuators capable of programmatic change.
 This turned out to be too limiting and ultimately gave way to a new approach focused on building a pipeline for collection, understanding and recommendations that could be used by humans and machines across the ecosystem.
 This led to the creation of a sensor that could be embedded in video players on all sorts of connected devices, the closest point to the viewer and best place for measurement.
-To handle all of that information, they built a powerful AI-driven platform capable of real-time big data analytics, intelligence and benchmarking from every second of every stream on every screen.
+To handle all of that information, they built a powerful AI-driven platform capable of real-time big data analytics, intelligence and benchmarking for every stream across every screen, every second.
 And through this sensor and platform, they created a streaming video data-set that would become the most comprehensive and granular in the world.

 The name Conviva is a reflection of that vision, but it wasn’t the first name given to the company.
 The night before their first VC pitch, the founders realized they had to call the company something.
 The team held a quick brainstorming session and the name “Rinera” popped into mind.
 It was the name they were known by when original investors NEA and Foundation Capital signed on.
 Both of which, still active investors today, helped with important decisions at critical early stages of the company’s development and were unwavering in their support as the company built in anticipation of market readiness.
 Early customers included Italian internet publisher Kataweb, Yahoo, IndyRacing, NBC, AEG, ABC, and a now-failed reality show called If I can Dream.
-Two years later, as our purpose came into focus, we knew we needed to rebrand, this time with more deliberation and less haste.
+Two years later, as the company’s purpose came into focus, Hui and the others knew they needed to rebrand, this time with more deliberation and less haste.
 Derived from Latin roots, Conviva combines the concepts of thoroughness, shared experiences, vital and live (real-time).

-In the beginning, we sparked a revolution that defined measurement, analytics, and user experience in streaming entertainment.
-Today, the company continues to push the industry forward and provide the insights and context our customers need to maximize consumer engagement, provide the quality experiences viewers expect and deserve and drive revenue growth, all in real time.
+In the beginning, Conviva’s founders sparked a revolution that defined measurement, analytics, and user experience in streaming entertainment.
+Today, the company continues to push the industry forward and provide the insights and context customers need to maximize consumer engagement, provide the quality experiences viewers expect and deserve and drive revenue growth, all in real time.